Why Does My Stomach Hurt When I Wake Up?

 Diverticular Disease

-There are two types of diverticular diseases: diverticulosis and diverticulitis.
-They both take place in the large intestine and are caused by diverticula, which are small bumps or bulges that form on the wall of your colon.
+There are two types of diverticular diseases21: diverticulosis and diverticulitis.
+They both take place in the large intestine and are caused by diverticula, which are small bumps or bulges that form on the wall of your colon.21

-Diverticulosis is quite common and doesn’t usually cause any symptoms or need to be treated.
+Diverticulosis doesn’t always cause symptoms, though potential symptoms may include cramps, bloating, or constipation.
 However, it can lead to diverticulitis, which means an infection of one or more of your diverticula.
-This will feel distinct, and you may experience pain, cramps, tenderness, and sensitivity in the lower left part of your abdomen.
-Additional symptoms might include fever, nausea, or chills.
+This will feel distinct, and you may experience stomach pain, specifically in the lower left area.
+Additional symptoms might include fever, nausea, or chills.21

-If you have diverticulosis, you may not know you have it, but it can be treated by increasing the amount of healthy fiber and water in your diet.
-Diverticulitis, however, needs to be treated with medication or possibly even surgery, so talk to your doctor if you think you might have this.
+If you have diverticulosis, it can be treated by increasing the amount of healthy fiber and water in your diet.
+Diverticulitis, however, needs to be treated with medication or possibly even surgery, so talk to your healthcare provider if you think you might have this.21

 Pelvic Inflammatory Disease

-If your stomach pain is lower and more located in the pelvis, it might be Pelvic Inflammatory Disease (PID).
+If your stomach pain is lower and more located in the pelvis, it might be pelvic inflammatory disease22 (PID).
 This condition only occurs in those with female reproductive systems.
+That said, even though people with male reproductive organs can’t have the disease, males can either be a cause or part of the issue in its development.
+This is because the bacteria that can lead to PID can spread during sex.22

 Gastritis

-Gastritis happens when something damages or weakens the protective lining of your stomach.
-What that something is can vary, but the possibilities are a bacterial infection, certain medications, stress, alcohol abuse, and autoimmune diseases.
+Gastritis happens when your stomach lining becomes inflamed24.
+What causes this can vary, but the possibilities could be a bacterial infection, certain medications, stress, alcohol abuse, autoimmune diseases, surgery, or smoking.24

-Gastritis is normally felt as pain or discomfort in the upper part of the abdomen, and you might feel extra full during or after a meal.
-If you’re waking up in the morning with these symptoms, possibly accompanied by loss of appetite and/or black stool, gastritis might be the culprit.
+Gastritis is normally felt as pain or discomfort in the abdomen, and you might feel full or a burning sensation in your stomach.
+If you’re waking up in the morning with these symptoms, possibly accompanied by loss of appetite and/or blood in your stool or vomit, gastritis might be the culprit.24

 If you think you have gastritis, you’ll want to see a doctor since medication may be needed.
-However, if you don’t have gastritis, there are ways to prevent it, such as avoiding fried or spicy foods, cutting back on caffeine, eating smaller meals throughout the day, managing stress, and cutting back on alcohol.
+There are also some ways to help prevent it, such as avoiding fried or spicy foods, cutting back on caffeine and alcohol, managing stress, and regularly washing your hands.24

 Pancreatitis

-Pancreatitis can be acute or it can be chronic.
-Both can show up as severe belly pain that may spread to your chest and back, and will probably be worse after you eat.
+Pancreatitis can be acute or chronic25.
+Both can show up as severe belly pain that may spread to your chest and back and will probably be worse after you eat.
 You might have swelling and tenderness in your upper belly or even fluid buildup in your stomach.
-Additional symptoms might include fever, rapid heart rate, low blood pressure, or jaundice (yellowing of the skin and eyes).
+Additional symptoms might include fever, rapid heart rate, low blood pressure, or jaundice (yellowing of the skin and eyes).25

-Whether it is acute or chronic, Pancreatitis can be serious, so if you think you have it, call a doctor.
+Whether it is acute or chronic, pancreatitis can be serious, so if you think you have it, call your healthcare provider.
 They’ll likely help you give your pancreas a rest by putting you on an IV and providing you with whatever medications are needed.
-Unfortunately, Pancreatitis isn’t something you can treat at home, but you can help prevent it by avoiding alcohol and cigarettes.
+Unfortunately, pancreatitis isn’t something you can treat at home, but you can help prevent it by avoiding alcohol and cigarettes.25

 Can Sleeping on Your Stomach Cause Stomach Pain?